made2591/blog.madeddu.xyz/content/posts/k8s/home-as-a-service.md

 curl -sfL https://get.k3s.io | sh - --no-deploy traefik
 ```

 For the operating system, I used Ubuntu server.
-If you want, you can even use an Ansible Playbook (like [this](https://github.com/itwars/k3s-ansible) - many thanks [https://github.com/michelangelomo](@michelangelomo) for the insight) to go straightforward through the installation setup without getting old doing thing manually.
+If you want, you can even use an Ansible Playbook (like [this](https://github.com/itwars/k3s-ansible) - many thanks [@michelangelomo](https://github.com/michelangelomo) for the insight - to go straightforward through the installation setup without getting old doing thing manually.
 I did manually because Ansible hates me.

 ### Step 2: Own a domain